 structure‐word in Neanderthalese.
 Many of the others were

 MWÁH, “know, claim (as a fact about the

-about the past) that….
-Other somewhat
+about the past) that…”.
+Other somewhat similar contrasting

-apart, separately.
-And there were three different ways
+“apart, separately”.
+And there were three different ways of

 with different overtones: